zacanger/niddesa/text/generated-translations/mahaniddesa/09-chinese-google.md

      Because of that, the Lord said:
-     "There is no tie for those who want to get away from the dye, and there is no idiot for those who are free from wisdom, Wherever they hold the people who want to see and see, they will walk with friction in the world. " The ninth explanation of the Asian Sutra of Ma Gengdi [Completed].
+     "There is no tie for those who want to get away from the dye, and there is no idiot for those who are free from wisdom, Wherever they hold the people who want to see and see, they will walk with friction in the world. " The ninth explanation of the Asian Sutta of Ma Gengdi [Completed].

 Summary:
 1. Not based on seeing/hearing/wisdom/precept and prohibition, nor the state of ignorance/hearing/wisdom/precept and prohibition as pure, but giving up and not picking up these (black party law/love see slow /Blessings are not blessings and do not move), the silent ones will not be eager to have after they do not adhere to (love/see).